The Hawaiian Islands are the definition of paradise—from the scenery to the culture, it’s the perfect place to take in the beauty of the tropics!

-Hawaiian Foods That Could Be Great Dog Names
+Hawaiian Foods That Could Be Great Hawaiin Dog Names

-These Hawiian food inspired dog names are perfect for pups that can’t stop thinking about treats!
+These Hawaiian food-inspired dog names are perfect for pups that can’t stop thinking about treats!

 - Ahi: A common name for types of delicious Tuna that frequent the waters around Hawaii.